- View Search Queries

-- See stats for queries containing (or excluding) a certain word or phrase.
+- Queries containing (or excluding) a certain word or phrase.
 Select Containing (or Not containing) in the Queries list and then type the search terms to include or exclude.

-- Exclude search queries that generate very little traffic (fewer than 10 impressions or clicks).
+- Queries that generate more than 10 impressions or clicks.

 To see additional information about a query, such as the position of your page on the Google search results page, and the URL of the page returned by the search query, click the query.